Akash2707/sp19-281-the-a-team/AWS EKS documentation.md

 ## AWS EKS Documentation.

-* I have used AWS Elastic kubernetes Service to deploy my admin backend.
+* I have used AWS Elastic Container Service for kubernetes (EKS) to deploy my admin backend.

 ### Below are the steps for EKS deployment: